sonity-ops/sonity-ops.github.io/docs/integration/webhook.md

-# Recieving real time updates with Webhooks?
+# Recieving real time updates with Webhooks

 Sonity supports webhook integration, which provides you with real-time updates.
 This feature ensures that you stay informed about the latest activities and responses within your automation campaigns.